Vacuity/Smart-Contracts/README.md

 ### Authority

 The role of the Authority node is to initialize polls and authorize community decisions.
 They serve as a control against malicious, unacceptable, or invalid proposals being executed.
 The Authority is not elected, but is instead a multisig wallet address appointed by the DAO initiator.
 When the token is deployed, a list of failsafe Authority addresses must be submitted.
 At anytime during the token distribution, a trustee can replace the current Authority with any of the failsafes.
 The failsafe list is immutable.

+### Trustee

+In the A.N.D.R.E.W. design, a trustee is intended to be a smart contract with logic for rewarding the IDN categories under its purview.
+These contracts must coordinate their withdraws in accordance with rules agreed upon by the community.
+The community proposes the specification of the smart contract logic.
+Below are a few examples:

+* The contract must be a token dispensary with withdraw permissions given to IDN owners and/or trustees of an escrow within the dispensary
+* The amount each IDN owner is allowed to withdraw is equal to the earnings of the IDN since the last withdrawal, or if trustees are assigned, then the trustee may withdraw the balance of the contract's escrow
+* The contract must withdraw from the parent escrow at a schedule stipulated by the parent escrow's guild (this term is not captured in the root escrow's contract)
+* The contract must allow for voting by those who hold IDNs under the escrow's purview

+In this way, guilds can be formed to manage the sub-appropriation of the community's endowment.